Discuss, analyze, and resolve your challenges within a leadership framework.

 Honestly, life’s problems – like anxiety and depression – can be downright troubling.
 They’re upsetting, can be embarrassing, and frustrating, and medical research tells us that they will prematurely lead to unnecessary medical issues if ignored.
 If you can relate to any of this, I encourage you to take action, although it is certainly possible that you’re struggling with something about making a change and personal growth.

-In-person and evening sessions are now provided to you at The Ampersand, located on 4th Avenue downtown.
+In-person and evening sessions are now available at Calgary Place 1, located on 5th Avenue downtown.

 Your Anger Is Justified, Its Effects, Probably Not.